SSIDSpin/Python-Info-Stealer-Rat/README.md

 ## How To Compile

 1. **Run The build_exe.py**
+    - Open CMD in the folder where the project is.
+    - Run py build_exe.py
-    - And wait for it to fulyl complete.
+    - And wait for it to fully complete.
 2. **Open The Dist Folder**
     - Thats where your exe will be
 3. **Changing Name**